-Outdoor Air Using Horizontal Ducts (See Figure 11) If combustion air is taken from outdoors through horizontal ducts, the openings and ducts must have a minimum free area of one square inch per 2,000 Btuh of total appliance input.
+Outdoor Air Using Horizontal Ducts (See Figure 8)

+If combustion air is taken from outdoors through horizontal ducts, the openings and ducts must have a minimum free area of one square inch per 2,000 Btuh of total appliance input.

+Figure 7.
+Equipment in a Confined Space with All Combustion Air Drawn from a Crawl Space and Ventilated Attic negative pressures from occurring in the room.

 Figure 8.
-Equipment in a Confined Space with all Combustion Air Drawn from the Outside through Vertical Ducts
+Equipment in a Confined Space with all Combustion Air Drawn from the Outside through Horizontal Ducts

-Figure 9.
-Equipment in a Confined Space with all Combustion Air Drawn from the Outside through Exterior Wall